iPhone 12 and iPhone 12 mini Available to Order in Purple From Friday

 Apple is adding a purple model to the iPhone 12 and mini lineup, it announced during the ‘Spring Loaded’ event on Tuesday.
-Users can order the device in the new color from Friday, April 23, with availability beginning April 30.
+Users can order the device in the new color from 5 a.m.
+PDT/8 a.m EDT on Friday Friday, April 23, with availability beginning April 30.

 Purple iPhone 12 and iPhone 12 Mini Orders Start April 23